 Sec.
 216c.
-Infrastructure, Technology, Equipment, Maintenance, and Safety (ITEMS) Appropriation Detail - NEW Senate adds language that details the various infrastructure, technology, equipment, maintenance, and student housing categories that one-time ITEM funding could be used for by community colleges.
-Details distribution of funding based on FY 2021-22 unduplicated student headcount.
-Conference adds language that details infrastructure, technology, equipment, maintenance, safety and housing repayment categories that ITEMS funding could be used for by community colleges.
+Infrastructure, Technology, Equipment, Maintenance, and Safety (ITEMS) Appropriation Detail - NEW Adds language that details infrastructure, technology, equipment, maintenance, safety and housing repayment categories that ITEMS funding could be used for by community colleges.
 Specifies that only community colleges that do not receive a Capital Outlay planning or construction authorization between January 1, 2023 and December 15, 2023 are eligible for ITEMS funding.
-Details distribution of funding based on FY 2021-22 calculated FYES headcount and lump-sum payments would be distributed in January 2024.
+Stipulates that distribution of funding is based on FY 2021-22 calculated FYES headcount and lump-sum payments will be distributed in January 2024.